Vegetables are low in calories but rich in vitamins, minerals and other important nutrients.

-One cup (91 grams) of raw broccoli contains 6 grams of carbs, two of them fiber (8).
+One cup (91 grams) of raw broccoli contains 6 grams of carbs, 2 of which are fiber (8).

 It also provides more than 100% of the RDI for vitamins C and K.

-Bottom Line: Broccoli contains 4 grams of digestible carbs per serving.
-It's high in vitamins C and K, may reduce insulin resistance and help prevent cancer.
+Summary Broccoli contains 4 grams of digestible carbs per serving.
+It's high in vitamins C and K and may reduce insulin resistance and help prevent cancer.

 Asparagus is a delicious spring vegetable.

-One cup (180 grams) of cooked asparagus contains 8 grams of carbs, four of which are fiber.
+One cup (180 grams) of cooked asparagus contains 8 grams of carbs, 4 of which are fiber.
 It's also a good source of vitamins A, C and K (9).